Brunozhon/swift-blog/_posts/2022-01-15-getting-started-with-SwiftUI.md

 }
 ```

 6\.
 Create a new file called `BioView.swift`.
 Add your bio here, and remove it from `ContentView.swift`.
+Add *something that shows your bio* to `ContentView`.

 BioView.swift
 ```swift